hayamahamed/c365/docs/podman.md

   - 101
 ---

-!!! success "C365, at its final form, will be fully self-contained when combined with manpage and help page.
-Only the required depth for each command / use case will be covered.
+!!! success "Only the required depth for each command / use case will be covered.
 It is expected to get assistance from manpage and help page[^1]. "

 # Podman 101